Make Yourself a Winner and Land (Endear Recruiters with Soft Skills)

 What Are Examples Of Soft Skills And Hard Skills

 Soft skills are interpersonal and transferable skills that can enhance work performance.
-Hard skills on the other hand are technical capabilities and measurable skills.
+On the other hand, hard skills are technical capabilities and measurable skills.
 They are learnable and mostly job-specific.
 Examples of hard skills include;

 Soft skills for a resume can range from communication to conflict management, teamwork, time management, presentation skills, and others.